Back

 });

-GraphQL query & resolver
+GraphQL query and resolver

 query {